imgproxy/imgproxy/README.md

 * `IMGPROXY_QUALITY` — quality of the resulting image, percentage.
 Default: `80`;
 * `IMGPROXY_GZIP_COMPRESSION` — GZip compression level.
 Default: `5`;

+#### Miscellaneous

+* `IMGPROXY_BASE_URL` - base URL part which will be added to every requestsd image URL.
+For example, if base URL is `http://example.com/images` and `/path/to/image.png` is requested, imgproxy will download the image from `http://example.com/images/path/to/image.png`.
+Default: blank.

 ## Generating the URL

 The URL should contain the signature and resize parameters, like this: